 As shown above, the majority of revenue for RRLS comes from state and local governments.
-The spread of COVID-19 in FY 2020 resulted in a global pandemic effecting financial markets worldwide and continues to date.
+The continued spread of COVID-19 in FY 2021 resulted in a global pandemic effecting financial markets worldwide.
 The counties of Rockbridge and Bath and the city of Lexington each reduced their allocations to the FY 2021 RRLS operating budget by 10% while the city of Buena Vista reduced their allocations to the budget by 30%.
-If this trend continues, the economic downtown could severely decrease revenue for the library system resulting in further reduction of programs and services.
+Buena Vista kept the reduction of 30% for FY 2022 while Rockbridge, Bath and Lexington increased allocations.
+If this trend continues, the economic downtown could severely decrease revenue for the library system resulting in further reduction of programs and services, and state aid.

 RRLS provides essential services to our patrons, particularly since so much of our region is rural.
 Wi-Fi, computers, online resources and eBooks are all necessary to work and do business in the 21st century.
 Most job applications are online and residents without internet access are affected financially.
 The public library provides a large number of patrons internet access via computers or with mobile devices via Wi-Fi available 24/7.
-For many patrons the library is their only option for online activity.
+In addition, we added mobile hotspots during FY 2021 for circulation.
+For many patrons the library is their only option for online activity and internet access.
 RRLS staff work hard to provide the highest quality of customer service to our patrons but funding has not kept up with essential technological advances and training.